JiahaoWang96/JiahaoWangCV/content/working papers/Caregivers’ Intentions to COVID-19 Vaccination for Their Children in China/index.md

 ---
-title: Caregivers’Intentions to COVID-19 Vaccination for Their Children in China: A Cross-Sectional Survey
+title: "Caregivers' Intentions to COVID-19 Vaccination for Their Children in China: A Cross-Sectional Survey"
 publication_types:
   - "2"
 authors: